bikash-das/detectFaces/README.md

 # detectFaces
-# this uses haarcascade xml file
+This project uses haarcascade classifier to detect faces in an image.